-Our revenues and margins are dependent on various economic factors, including rates of inflation, energy costs, interest rates, consumer attitudes toward discretionary spending, currency fluctuations, and other macro-economic factors which may impact levels of consumer spending.
-Inflation moderated in fiscal 2024.
-This has continued into fiscal 2025, and and we have benefitted from lower cost inventory and significant productivity gains resulting in improved margins.
+Our revenues and margins are dependent on various economic factors, including fluctuating rates of inflation, energy costs, interest rates, and currencies and consumer attitudes toward discretionary spending.
+Inflation moderated in fiscal 2024 and this has continued into fiscal 2025.
+We have benefited from lower cost inventory and significant productivity gains resulting in improved margins.
+The imposition of tariffs and a global trade war, however, could result in higher inflation as the year progresses.